-From time to time the City may determine that it is in its best interest to provide its Moral Obligation in support of a debt obligation of a component unit (such as the Richmond Redevelopment and Housing Authority, etc.).
+From time to time the City may determine that it is in its best interest to provide its Moral Obligation in support a debt obligation of a component unit.
 Transactions of this nature will only be undertaken when the best interest of the City is clearly demonstrated and it is shown that such moral obligations will improve the marketability or pricing of such debt instruments for the issuing agency.
 With the approval of City Council by adoption of an Ordinance, the City may enter into Agreements providing a City moral obligation for the payment of debt incurred by City component entities, and may even agree to pay the principal and interest when revenues of such entities may prove insufficient to cover debt service.
 As noted above, any contractual debt service payments the City makes toward the repayment of Moral Obligation debt from the General Fund will be included in the compliance calculations of the Tax Supported debt policies.
 While there may not be a legal obligation for the City to repay Moral Obligation debt, there is every expectation that the City would make good on any debt service deficiencies.